Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Convergence analysis

-Although Lemma~\ref{lem:local_error_estimate_H1_first_order} is already sufficient to guarantee convergence of our method in $H^1$ we can show that faster rates of $H^1$-convergence can be obtained if we allow for slightly more regular initial data:
+Although Lemma~\ref{lem:local_error_estimate_H1_first_order} is already sufficient to guarantee convergence of our method in $H^1$ we can show that faster rates of $H^1$-convergence can be obtained if we allow for slightly more regular initial data. {This particular approach to the local error analysis, which is based on iterating Duhamel's formula around the midpoint value $v(t_n+\tau/2)$ instead of the usual left endpoint $v(t_n)$, is a completely new and different from ideas that were previously used for the convergence analysis of low-regularity integrators.}

-\begin{lemma} Let $\phi_{t_n,\tau}(v(t_n)),v(t_n+\tau)$ be as above.
-Fix $R>0$, then there is a $\tau_R>0$ such that for all $\tau\in [0,\tau_R)$ and any $v(t_n)\in B_R(H^5)$ such that $\sup_{t\in[0,\tau]}\|\phi_{t_n,\tau}(v(t_n))\|_{H^5}<R$ we have
+\begin{lemma} Let {$\phi_{t_n,\tau}(z)$} be as above.
+Fix $R>0$, then there is a $\tau_R>0$ such that for all $\tau\in [0,\tau_R)$ and any ${z}\in B_R(H^5)$ such that $\sup_{t\in[0,\tau]}\|\phi_{t_n,\tau}({z})\|_{H^5}<R$ we have

 for some constant $c_R>0$ depending on $R>0$. \end{lemma} In order to prove this statement we have to rely on the following crucial estimate: \begin{lemma} For any $j,l\in\mathbb{N}$ such that $j+l\geq 1$ there is a constant $c>0$ such that for all $f,g\in H^{j+l}$ and any $F\in L^2$ whose Fourier coefficients satisfy